PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Results

-To evaluate the computational efficiency of \name, we compare it against two GPU-accelerated multigrid solvers: NVIDIA AmgX~\cite{AMGX}, which implements algebraic multigrid (AMG), and Homo3D~\cite{zhang2023}, which incorporates geometric multigrid (GMG) strategies with CUDA optimization.
+\paragraph{GPU-based numerical solver} To evaluate the computational efficiency of \name, we compare it against two GPU-accelerated multigrid solvers: NVIDIA AmgX~\cite{AMGX}, which implements algebraic multigrid (AMG), and Homo3D~\cite{zhang2023}, which incorporates geometric multigrid (GMG) strategies with CUDA optimization.
 These solvers decompose computation into two phases: system matrix assembly (Init.) and iterative solution via preconditioned conjugate gradient (Cal.).
-AmgX supports resolutions up to $n=256$, while Homo3D extends to $n=512$.

 For fair benchmarking, all methods are evaluated on the same datasets under identical discretization and solver settings.
 The convergence threshold for each numerical method is standardized by matching the residual norm $\Vert r \Vert$ achieved by \name, ensuring consistency in solution accuracy.
 Degrees of freedom (DOF) are reported based on the number of unknowns in the discretized system.